Lowe’s Military Discount – Save 10% Every Day

 Woman asks About Lowes Military Discount Price

-Lowe’s is a nationwide home improvement retailer with more than 1,700 locations in the United States.
+Lowe’s is a nationwide home improvement retailer with 1,700 locations in the United States.

-The chain offers a Lowe’s 10% military discount to active-duty, reserve and National Guard service members in the United States Army, Marine Corps, Navy, Air Force and Coast Guard.
-Members of the National Oceanic and Atmospheric Administration (NOAA) and Public Health Service Commissioned Corps (USPHS) also qualify for the discount.
+The discount and other benefits apply to active-duty service members, veterans, reservists, and their family members in the United States Army, Marine Corps, Navy, Air Force, National Guard, and Coast Guard.
+National Oceanic and Atmospheric Administration (NOAA) and Public Health Service Commissioned Corps (USPHS) members also qualify for the discount.

-The 10% discount also applies to retired or discharged veterans unless you were dishonorably discharged from the military.
+The 10% discount also applies to retired or discharged veterans unless dishonorably discharged from the military.

-To receive the discount, you need to enroll in the MyLowe’s Program.
-Lowe’s uses a trusted third-party service to verify eligibility status, which may require you to submit additional documentation such as proof of military service.
+To receive the discount, you must enroll in the MyLowe’s Program.
+Lowe’s uses a trusted third-party service to verify eligibility status, which may require you to submit additional documentation, such as proof of military service.
 You’ll only need to do this once.

-To enroll in the MyLowe’s Program and receive a military discount, visit Lowe’s military validation page.
-Select “Verify with ID.me,” which is a third-party eligibility verification service contracted to the Department of Defense.
+Lowe’s military discount registration is simple.
+To receive a military discount, you must enroll in the MyLowe’s Program.
+To start the process, go to Lowe’s military validation page.
+Select “Verify with ID.me,” a third-party eligibility verification service contracted to the Department of Defense.

-Once you’re verified, you’ll create a personal account on Lowes.com or log in to your existing personal account and follow the on-screen instructions.
+After you’re verified, create a personal account on Lowes.com or log in to your existing personal account and follow the on-screen instructions.

 Unlock Additional Savings